 European Neighbourhood Policy - South - indicators for sustainable development goals

-The fall in infant mortality rates across the European Neighbourhood Policy-South countries was generally larger than in the EU, with Algeria and Tunisia recording the most rapid reductions.
+The fall in infant mortality rates across the European Neighbourhood Policy-South countries was generally larger than in the EU, with Morocco recording the most rapid reduction.

-Israel’s youth unemployment rate stood at 7.3 % in 2017, less than half the rate recorded in the EU; the most recent rates in the other European Neighbourhood Policy-South countries ranged from 22.5 % in Morocco to 44.7 % in Palestine.
+Israel’s youth unemployment rate stood at 7.2 % in 2018, less than half the rate recorded in the EU-28; the most recent rates in the other European Neighbourhood Policy-South countries ranged from 24.8 % in Egypt to 46.7 % in Palestine.

-This article is part of an online publication and presents a set of indicators in relation to sustainable development; it focuses on information for eight of the countries that form the European Neighbourhood Policy-South (ENP-South) region — Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine and Tunisia; no recent data are available for Libya or Syria.
+This article is part of an online publication and presents a set of indicators in relation to sustainable development; it focuses on information for seven of the countries that form the European Neighbourhood Policy-South (ENP-South) region — Algeria, Egypt, Israel, Jordan, Morocco, Palestine and Tunisia; no recent data are available for Lebanon, Libya or Syria.

 In September 2015, the United Nations (UN) adopted an agenda titled Transforming our world: the 2030 Agenda for Sustainable Development.
 In order to keep track of progress for delivering this agenda in a systematic and transparent way, Eurostat, together with other services of the European Commission (EC), seeks to highlight, through the release of a wide range of official statistics for the European Union (EU), the progress being made and the challenges being faced with respect to 17 Sustainable Development Goals (SDGs).

 Both the UN and the EU have established detailed indicator lists for regular monitoring of the SDGs.
-The UN global indicator set adopted in 2017 includes 232 different indicators covering all the 169 targets of the 2030 Agenda.
+The UN global indicator set was initially adopted in 2017 and subsequently refined in the two following years, it includes 232 different indicators covering all of the 169 targets in the 2030 Agenda.
 The EU SDGs indicator set has been aligned — as far as appropriate — with the UN list of global indicators, it does not intend to cover all aspects of the SDGs or to fully reproduce the UN global list.
 Instead, it includes indicators relevant to the EU, which allow SDGs to be monitored in the context of long-term EU policies.